Kantulaev/Flutter_app_Kantulaev/README.md

 # Flutter_app_Kantulaev
-This is project with custom snackbar in FLutter
+This is project smth in FLutter